 FAQs & Cautionary Statement

 To the extent any statements or information made on this site, or any of the documents referenced on this site, contain information that is not historical, these statements and the information are forward-looking statements and may be forward-looking information within the meaning of applicable securities laws (collectively, “forward-looking information”).
-This forward-looking information relates to, among other things, Corus Entertainment Inc.’s (“Corus” or the “Company”) objectives, goals, strategies, targets, intentions, plans, estimates and outlooks and includes but is not limited to: the closing and implementation of the proposed recapitalization transaction announced herein (the “Proposed Transaction”); the adoption and anticipated impact of the Company’s capital allocation and recapitalization strategies; descriptions of future required approvals or condition satisfaction for the Proposed Transaction; capital structure and liability management including current or proposed liquidity and leverage targets; Corus’ ability to renegotiate existing or future debt terms, repay debt and/or maintain necessary access to loan and credit facilities; the Company’s strategic, operation or business plans; anticipated revenue and subscription trends; and expectations regarding financial or operational performance, or costs, tariffs, taxes and fees.
-The foregoing can generally be identified by the use of words such as “believe”, “anticipate”, “expect”, “intend”, “plan”, “will”, “may” or the negatives of these terms and other similar expressions.
+This forward-looking information relates to, among other things, Corus Entertainment Inc.’s or its subsidiaries’ (together, “Corus” or the “Company”) objectives, goals, strategies, targets, intentions, plans, estimates and outlooks, including, but not limited to, the closing and implementation of the proposed recapitalization transaction announced herein (the “Proposed Transaction”) and descriptions of future required approvals or condition satisfaction for the Proposed Transaction.
+Forward-looking information can generally be identified by the use of words such as “estimate”, “forecast”, “project”, “believe”, “anticipate”, “expect”, “intend”, “plan”, “will”, “may” or the negatives of these terms and other similar expressions.
 In addition, any statements that refer to expectations, anticipated outcomes or impacts, projections or other characterizations of future events or circumstances may be considered forward-looking information.

 Although Corus believes that the expectations reflected in such forward-looking information are reasonable, such information involves many material assumptions, risks and uncertainties and undue reliance should not be placed on such statements.
-Certain material factors or assumptions are applied with respect to the forward-looking information, including in respect of the Proposed Transaction, which are subject to uncertainty, risk or change and may cause actual results to differ materially from expectations, calculations, plans, or forecasts.
-These include, without limitation, factors and assumptions relating to or impacting: the execution of the Proposed Transaction; the anticipated or expected effect or impacts of the Proposed Transaction on stakeholders; the anticipated reduction of the Company’s debt and related costs and interest expenses (including the amounts thereof); approval of the Proposed Transaction by: (i) applicable regulatory authorities and stock exchanges, (ii) holders of securities and debt, and (iii) relevant courts; implementation and execution of the Proposed Transaction by way of a plan of arrangement as contemplated; exchange of existing equity or debt for new equity or debt; obligations or abilities of third parties to close or complete actions as part of the Proposed Transaction; the inability to complete the Proposed Transaction in the time or manner contemplated; dilution or changes to the Company’s outstanding shares in number or value; the ability of management to execute its strategies and plans, including any under or contemplated by the Proposed Transaction; the Company’s financial and operating results being consistent with expectations; macroeconomic, business, geopolitical and market conditions; decisions or positions by applicable courts or regulators such as, without limitation, the Canadian Radio-television and Telecommunications Commission (“CRTC”); strategic opportunities or partnerships (or lack thereof) that may be presented to, pursued or implemented by the Company; and continuity of relationships and arrangements with, or revenue or costs attributed to, key suppliers, partners, clients and customers.
+Certain material factors or assumptions, which are subject to uncertainty, risk or change and may cause actual results to differ materially from expectations, calculations, plans, or forecasts, are applied with respect to the forward-looking information, including in respect of the Proposed Transaction.
+Such factors include, without limitation, factors and assumptions relating to or impacting: the completion and implementation of the Proposed Transaction in the time and manner contemplated; the anticipated or expected effect or impacts of the Proposed Transaction on the Company and/or its stakeholders; the anticipated reduction of the Company’s debt and related costs and interest expenses (including the amounts thereof); approval of the Proposed Transaction by: (i) applicable regulatory authorities and stock exchanges, (ii) holders of equity and debt, and (iii) relevant courts; exchange of existing equity and debt for new equity and debt; obligations and abilities of third parties to close or complete actions as part of the Proposed Transaction; dilution or changes to the Company’s outstanding shares in number or value or markets for them; the ability of the Company to execute its strategies and plans, including any under or contemplated by the Proposed Transaction; the Company’s financial and operating results being consistent with expectations; macroeconomic, business, geopolitical and market conditions; statements, decisions or positions by applicable courts or regulators such as, without limitation, the Canadian Radio-television and Telecommunications Commission, or any appeals of or changes to such statements, decisions or positions; new, threatened or pending litigation or regulatory actions and their outcomes; strategic opportunities, relationships or partnerships (or lack thereof) that may be presented to, pursued or implemented by the Company; and continuity of relationships and arrangements with, or revenue or costs attributed to, suppliers, distributors, partners, clients and customers on desirable and expected terms.
+Actual results may differ materially from those expressed or implied in such information and the foregoing list is not exhaustive.
+Certain other material factors or assumptions may also be applied with respect to general forward-looking information.

-Additional information about these material risk factors and assumptions underlying any forward-looking information may be found under the heading “Risks and Uncertainties” in the Company’s Management’s Discussion and Analysis for the year ended August 31, 2025, which disclosure may be supplemented or amended by subsequent disclosures in the Company’s quarterly management’s discussion and analysis or by subsequent press releases, which are also filed on SEDAR+.
+These, and additional information regarding the foregoing list, are identified or discussed in Corus’ Management’s Discussion and Analysis (“MD&A”) for the year ended August 31, 2025, as may be updated, supplemented or amended from time to time, including by quarterly MD&A, financial reports or additional press releases, all and any of which will be made available on SEDAR+ at www.sedarplus.ca.
 Corus cautions that the foregoing list of important assumptions and factors that may affect future results is not exhaustive.

 When relying on the Company’s forward-looking information to make decisions with respect to Corus or the Proposed Transaction, investors and others should carefully consider all the foregoing information, including as incorporated by reference, and any other uncertainties and potential events.
-Unless otherwise specified, all forward-looking information on this site speaks as of the date of this site and may be updated or amended from time to time.
-Except as otherwise required by applicable securities laws, Corus disclaims any intention or obligation to publicly update or revise any forward-looking information whether as a result of new information, events or circumstances that arise after the date thereof or otherwise.
+Unless otherwise specified, all forward-looking information in this document speaks as of the date of this document and may be updated or amended from time to time.
+Except as otherwise required by applicable securities laws, Corus disclaims any intention or obligation to publicly update or revise any forward-looking information whether as a result of new information, events or circumstances that may be made or arise from time to time.

 A “plan of arrangement” is a court-supervised process that will allow Corus to make changes to our share and debt structure once we receive all the required approvals.
 These include approvals from Corus’ existing securityholders (which includes existing holders of our $750 million aggregate of senior unsecured notes, Class A voting shareholders and Class B non-voting shareholders) and the Ontario Superior Court of Justice (Commercial List) (referred to in this document as the “Court”).